MetaMask/delegator-safe-module/docs/ARCHITECTURE.md

-# DeleGatorModule Architecture
+# DeleGatorModuleFallback Architecture

 Technical deep dive into the system design and implementation.

 ## Core Design Principles

-1. **Signature Agnostic:** All signature validation delegated to Safe
+1. **Dual Role Architecture:** Module + FallbackHandler roles required
+2. **Safe as Delegator:** Safe address acts as delegator, not module address
-2. **Minimal Trust:** Only DelegationManager has privileged access
+3. **Minimal Trust:** Only DelegationManager has privileged access
-3. **Safe Context:** Delegated executions happen in Safe's context
+4. **Safe Context:** Delegated executions happen in Safe's context
-4. **Immutable Binding:** Each module instance bound to one Safe
+5. **Immutable Binding:** Each module instance bound to one Safe and one trusted handler

 ## Component Architecture